'His doctor said he's dying,' Mom of 9-year-old NC boy with a failing donor-heart asks for Christmas cards to cheer him up

 "We're just going to give him the best holiday ever and hope and pray," added Lowery.

+"If this is the end, then we’ll make sure that it’s the best ever.
+I already got fireworks so we'll have a good time and love each other and stay close by each other."

-Several friends have started fundraisers and hosted events to support William's since this recent medical development.
+Several friends have started fundraisers and hosted events to support William since this recent medical development.

 North Carolina Center for Automotive Research, NCCAR Inc., in Garysburg, North Carolina is hosting an exotic cars and trucks event on Sunday, December 15, from 10 am to 4 pm.
 William is a fan of Lamborghini and fast sports cars, according to his mom.